pstadler/flightplan/README.md

 fly production --username=admin
 ```

-#### Storing and using properties depending on the target
+#### Defining and using properties depending on the target

-`target()` takes an optional third argument to store properties for a
+`target()` takes an optional third argument to define properties used by
-specific target.
-These properties can be accessed during runtime:
+this target.
+Values defined in this way can be accessed during runtime.

 ```javascript
 plan.target('staging', {...}, {